Investigations Into the Feasibility of Cut Flowers as a Crop

 TYPE OF PROJECT: On-farm trial

-LOCATION: Kennedy Farm (Lenoir County), Lenoir County Cooperative Extension Center
+LOCATION: Kennedy Farm (Lenoir County), N.C.
+Cooperative Extension, Lenoir County Center

 This research explores the potential of cut flower production as an alternative source or replacement for tobacco income.
 A variety of species and markets were investigated for suitability and profitability for growers in North Carolina, and several have shown promising results to date.